 Make a Johnny Cake.
-A recipe very similar to this one was given to the colonists by the Indians.
+Colonists used a recipe very similar to the one below.
 As you make your Johnny Cake, imagine the colonists baking this in a huge stone fireplace.
 Think about where each ingredient may have come from long ago.

-Ingredients:
+Ingredients